zio/zio-http/docs/website/docs/v1.x/dsl/socket/websocketframe.md

 ### Binary

-Binary models raw binary data.
-To create a Binary frame, you can use the `binary` constructor.
+To create a Binary frame that models raw binary data, you can use the `binary` constructor.

 ```scala
 import io.netty.buffer.Unpooled.copiedBuffer